supposedly/nutshell/README.md

 ## Non-table-related changes
 - The preferred file extension is `.ruel`, both a holdover from when this project was named `rueltabel` and a simple-but-recognizable variant of "rule" to distinguish nutshell files from standard `.rule` files.
-This obviously isn't enforced anywhere, however, and might also be subject to change later.
+This obviously isn't enforced anywhere, however, and may also be subject to change.
 - Comments in every segment (barring `@NUTSHELL`, where everything after the first word is a comment) start with `#` and stretch to the end of a line.
 - The `@COLORS` segment in nutshells allows multiple states with the same color to be defined on the same line as each other, and for a color to be written as either a triplet of base-10 `R G B` values, as in Golly, or a hexadecimal color code.
 As a result of its allowing multiple colors, the "key/value" order, if you will, has been switched: the color now goes first on a line, followed by all the states it's assigned to.
 A range can be used here identically to that found in variable literals.
-  For instance: `FFF: 1 10` says to assign the color `#FFFFFF` to states 1 and 10, and can also be written as `FFFFFF: 1 10` or `255 255 255: 1 10`.
+  For instance: `FFF: 2 4 6 8 10` says to assign the color `#FFFFFF` to states 2, 4, 6, 8, and 10, and can also be written
+  as `FFF: 2+2..10` or `FFFFFF: 2+2..10` or `255 255 255: 2+2..10`.
 - The `@ICONS` segment is based around RLEs instead of Gollyesque XPM data.
 See [this post](http://conwaylife.com/forums/viewtopic.php?f=7&t=3361&p=59944#p59944) for an explanation + example.
 Ranges are also supported in icon state specifiers.
 - The `@NUTSHELL` segment allows *constants*, which carry over to and are usable in the `@TABLE`, `@COLORS`, and `@ICONS` segments, to be